-Note: (1) During the reporting period, other than Guo Xiangdong (who held 80,000 shares) and Xiang Lihua (who held 18,200 shares), none of the directors, supervisors, or senior management of the Company has held or dealt in shares of the Company, or has held options to buy Company shares or has been granted any shares with selling restrictions.
+Note: (1) During the reporting period, other than Guo Xiangdong (who held 80,000 shares), none of the directors, supervisors, or senior management of the Company has held or dealt in shares of the Company, or has held options to buy Company shares or has been granted any shares with selling restrictions.

-(2)\ means that the person resigned during the reporting period.
+(2) means that the person resigned during the reporting period.

+During the reporting period, the Remuneration Committee of the Company did not convene any meetings.
 At the 2019 Annual General Meeting held by the Company on June 16, 2020, it was considered and approved that the remuneration and allowances of each of the domestic independent non-executive directors would be RMB100,000 and RMB12,000 per year, respectively, and the remuneration and allowances of each of the overseas independent non-executive directors would be HK\$150,000 and HK\$18,000 per year, respectively.

-The aggregate amount of cash remuneration paid by our Company in 2020 to all individuals who are our directors, supervisors and senior management members was approximately RMB3.7 million, of which approximately RMB1.66 million was paid to our non-independent directors and supervisors and approximately RMB0.39 million was paid to the independent non-executive directors.
-The aggregate amount of cash remuneration we paid during the year ended December 31, 2020 for pension and retirement benefits to all individuals who are currently our directors, supervisors and senior management members was approximately RMB0.15 million.
+The aggregate amount of cash remuneration paid by our Company in 2021 to all individuals who are our directors, supervisors and senior management members was approximately RMB4.2 million, of which approximately RMB1.96 million was paid to our non-independent directors and supervisors and approximately RMB0.36 million was paid to the independent non-executive directors.
+The aggregate amount of cash remuneration we paid during the year ended December 31, 2021 for pension and retirement benefits to all individuals who are currently our directors, supervisors and senior management members was approximately RMB0.43 million.